 Similarly, Israel and the U.S., like many nations, try to make themselves impervious to human threats using military technology.
-But when a society is decayed on the inside by oppression, as the death of so many African-Americans at the hands of police shows in the U.S., military-style weapons only worsen the problem.
+But when a society is decayed on the inside by oppression, military-style weapons can simply worsen the problem, as the U.S. shows with the death of so many African-Americans at the hands of police.

-Today, the toxic residue of oppression has been building and building in that long-ago promised land of Canaan, the land some people call the West Bank, others call Palestine, and still others Judea and Samaria, Yehudah v’Shomron.
+Today, the toxic residue of oppression continues to build in that long-ago promised land of Canaan, the land some people call the West Bank, others call Palestine, and still others, Judea and Samaria, Yehudah v’Shomron.

 What really shook me, though, was something that may sound minor.
 As we sped south down the highway en route to the Hebron hills (where the village of Susiya is being squeezed out of existence), we passed a bus shelter for a settlement called Yizhar, the likely source of the grove-burning settlers.
 There was a resident of Yizhar in the shelter, tall and skinny, yarmulke visible from a hundred yards away, tzitzit flying.
 He wasn’t just sitting there, though.
 The moment he saw a Palestinian vehicle coming towards him, he stood up to give it—us—the middle finger, not relieving his finger til we were well past the shelter.

 I asked our Palestinian driver to slow down so I could take this man’s picture.
 Instead, the driver sped up.
 The look of terror on his face told me everything I needed to know about the extremist settlers in Yizhar.